-Ann has covered education stories for KUOW since 2010, with a focus on investigations into racial and socioeconomic inequities.
+Ann is a reporter on KUOW's Investigations Team.
+Previously, she covered education stories for KUOW for a decade, with a focus on investigations into racial and socioeconomic inequities.

 Ann’s marine and underwater photography has appeared in the American Museum of Natural History and the Oregon Museum of Science and Industry.

 She lives with her husband and two children in South Seattle.

 Tiny Trees, popular outdoor preschool in Seattle, shuts all locations: Mismanagement alleged